Betterment Review: Is it a Good Investment Option?

 There are two different investing pricing plans:

-ETF expense ratios the fund manager collects are an additional charge.
-However, the fees are the same as if you buy the same funds in a self-managed account.
+ETF expense ratios that the fund manager collects are an additional charge.
+However, the fees are the same as buying the same funds in a self-managed account.

-One optional fee are for financial advisor advice packages.
-These packages can cost between $299 and $399.
+One optional fee is for financial advisor advice packages, which can cost between $299 and $399.

-You can get unlimited financial advisor access with the Premium plan.
-However, the minimum account balance is $100,00 and the annual advisory fee is 0.40%.
+With the Premium plan, you can get unlimited financial advisor access.
+However, the minimum account balance is $100,00, and the annual advisory fee is 0.40%.

 Banking Fees